The Mighty Kidneys

 Want to Learn More?

 Intrigued?
-Moving Spirit will be hosting Franklin Method Educator Allison Birt and Medical Herbalist Bev Maya on April 26, 2020 from 10:30-12:00 for a morning of sensory herb tastings and imagery-in-motion focused on supporting your liver and kidneys as they rid your body of harmful substances.
+Moving Spirit will be hosting Franklin Method Educator Allison Birt and Medical Herbalist Bev Maya on May 24, 2020 from 10:30-12:00 for an online workshop exploring herbal medicine and imagery-in-motion focused on supporting your liver and kidneys as they rid your body of harmful substances.
 Revitalize your energy, rejuvenate your immune system, and restore balance and well-being with this multifaceted approach to detoxification.
-Stay tuned for more information as to whether this will be an in-person or online event, as social distancing protocols require.

 About Allison Birt